← Back to blog

 Common mistakes to avoid

-Reusing passwords across sites is the most dangerous practice.
-When one site is breached (and breaches happen constantly), attackers immediately test the leaked credentials against other services — this is called credential stuffing.
-A unique password for every account, even a moderately strong one, is far safer than a very strong password used everywhere.
+• Reusing passwords — when one site is breached, attackers immediately test those credentials elsewhere (credential stuffing).
+A unique password for every account is far safer than one very strong password used everywhere.

 The case for a password manager